 Google’s DoubleClick Ad Exchange, through dynamic, real-time bidding (RTB), has grown to be so efficient it revitalizes and leverages the business of digital display advertising for all its stakeholders.
-The way this market operates on the back end allows ad exchanges to aggregate individual sellers and to conduct auction, real time.
-It gives publishers a way to provide agencies and advertisers with direct access to their inventory, opening doors for ad networks, agency holding companies, and emerging third-party technology providers to manage the bids for buyers through advanced, algorithm-driven platforms.
+The way this market operates on the back end allows ad exchanges to aggregate individual sellers and to conduct auctions, real-time.
+It gives publishers a way to provide agencies and advertisers with direct access to their inventory, opening doors for ad networks, agency holding companies, and emerging third-party technology providers to manage the bids for buyers through advanced, algorithm-driven platforms

 Google is testing a new way for publishers to maximize their advertising revenue.

 The feature — called a “dynamic price floor” by a publishing executive briefed on the plans — would automatically change the minimum sell price for ads sold through Google’s DoubleClick Ad Exchange (AdX) based upon advertiser demand.

 A price floor is the lowest price at which an ad can be sold for through an ad exchange (a marketplace in which advertisers and publishers buy and sell ad inventory in real time).
 Publishers set price floors to ensure their ad inventory fetches at least a certain amount of money in a real-time auction.
 If a publisher sets a price floor of $2, it will only accept advertiser bids of $2 or more.